SkinnyDevi/birbia-station-bot/README.md

 XCog(bot) // Manga Cog
 HelpCog(bot) // Hints help commands
 ```

+## Changelog

+### [2.1.1]
+* Reworked testing for consistency
+* General code refactorization

+### [2.1.0]
+- Added a caching system for reusing local audios instead of requesting every time.
+- Added **TikTok audio/url searcher** implementation
+- Added `MAX_CACHE_ENTRIES` configuration to `.env`
+- Implemented caching for TikTok and YouTube URLs
+- Reworked the docker building process:
+	- Added custom environment variables to the image (previously hardcoded)
+	- Added a docker compose file for ease of use

+### [2.0.0]
+- Reworked the entire music cog for better maintanance and readability
+- Added a general `AudioSearcher` class for a commonplace for platform audio searchers
+- Added a logger
+- Added custom exceptions
+- Added new configurations to `.env`
+* Fixes the error from 1.2.11 where FFmpeg instance didn't work

 ## Support and Contribution
 If you like what I do and find it easy to set up this bot youself, I would love if you'd give the repo a star.
 Very much appreciated!